Fiinleyyy/webeng2/README.md

 ## 🖼 Assets Management

-Source images for icons and splash screens are in the `assets-src` folder.
-To regenerate app assets:
+Source images for icons and splash screens are in `assets-src`.
+To regenerate assets:

 ```bash
 framework7 assets
 ```

-Or launch the Framework7 asset editor:
+Or use the asset editor UI:

 ```bash
 framework7 assets --ui